Moharira25/IBM-SkillsBuild-Gamification/Docs/Potential Additions for IBM SkillsBuild Gamification.md

 * **Rewards could include:**

     * **In-Game Currency and Consumables**
-        * Increasing Boosters: Larger XP boosts or more powerful "Streak Savers" as streaks get longer.
+        * Increasing Boosters: Larger XP boosts or more powerful streak savers as streaks get longer.
         * Bundle Packs: Reward packages containing a mix of currency, boosters, and maybe some cosmetic items.

     * **Special Privileges & Access**